BobbyLiang10/BobbyLiang10/README.md

 ### :wave: Hello!
-- :sunglasses: My name is Bobby, a second-year statistics student at the University of Waterloo.
+- :sunglasses: My name is Bobby, a third-year statistics student at the University of Waterloo.

 - :computer: I have experience working in C, Python, SQL, React, JavaScript, R, most proficient using Java.